-- Drills should be conducted with a primary exit route blocked to test use of secondary exit routes. - Each time a fire drill is conducted, the Office of School Security must be contacted to alert personnel monitoring all school fire alarm systems that a building evacuation drill is being conducted (not an actual emergency situation).
-Once the drill has been completed, a follow-up call should be placed to the Office of School Security to verify that the building's alarm signal was received by monitoring personnel. - A record of each fire drill must be maintained at each school and office for review by the fire marshal.
-Also, a copy must be transmitted electronically to safety.department@dc.gov.
-These reports must include the following: - ➤ Time and date the drill was conducted; - > Weather conditions at the time of evacuation: - > Number of occupants evacuated; - > Total time of evacuation; and - > Other information relevant to the drill. - DCPS specific requirements: - > Number of mobility impaired persons present during drill; - > Number of mobility impaired persons assisted out of the building; - > Areas of refuge or staging areas used for the mobility impaired; and - ➢ Fire alarm system operational. - Refer to your school's specific Emergency Evacuation Plan for specific information. - Note any fire alarm deficiencies discovered during the drill and call in an emergency work order to the OPEFM Customer Service Desk at 202-576-7676. - Fire alarms do not notify Emergency Responders.
-This must be done with a call to 9-911 either directly or through an alarm monitoring service.
+- Drills should be conducted with a primary exit route blocked to test use of secondary exit routes. - For DCPS or any schools with fire alarm monitoring, each time a fire drill is conducted, security/monitor must be contacted to alert personnel monitoring all school fire alarm systems that a building evacuation drill is being conducted (not an actual emergency situation).
+Once the drill has been completed, a follow-up call should be placed to security/monitor to verify that the building's alarm signal was received by monitoring personnel. - A record of each fire drill must be maintained at each school and office for review by the fire marshal.
+These reports must include the following: - o Time and date the drill was conducted: - Weather conditions at the time of evacuation; - Number of occupants evacuated; - o Total time of evacuation; and - Other information relevant to the drill. - DC Public Schools specific requirements: - o Number of mobility impaired persons present during drill; - o Number of mobility impaired persons assisted out of the building; - o Areas of refuge or staging areas used for the mobility impaired; - o Fire alarm system operational; and - o Log drill into the ESA Application (http://esa.dc.gov). - Utilize the School Emergency Procedures Flipchart following the Evacuation procedures for buildings during all fire drills.
+Refer to your school's Emergency Response Plan for specific information. - Note any fire alarm deficiencies discovered during the drill and call for emergency repairs. - Fire alarms in schools do not notify Emergency Responders.
+This must be done with a call to 911 either directly or through an alarm monitoring service.